lightbulblighter/Rboxlo/BLUEPRINT.md

             - Roblox APIs compatibile with applications designed around the Roblox API, and Roblox applications using it
             - Rboxlo APIs refer to stuff like forum endpoints, marketplace endpoints, etc.
         - User frontend
             - There is no "ban user", "delete thread", "delete server" type of buttons integrated into the frontend if you are a moderator.
-These are all things that go to Tootsie.
+These are all things that go to Bush.
 There is nothing moderator-related in Eclipse's frontend, such as an admin panel.
         - Basically where everything happens
     - Tootsie
         - Same core as Eclipse
         - Sensitive website for moderation and control of Rboxlo
         - Master panel
             - Password is independent of users, and is manually set before Rboxlo.Server runs
-            - Site customization (sort of a "Rboxlo Wix")
             - Site-wide banners ("We're going down at 3 P.M.
 CST", "New event!", etc.)
             - Able to lock down entire site, or conversely bring it back
             - Send Rboxlo bulk emails
             - Deploy clients
             - View of Arbiters running and all servers
-            - Can manually speak to Ok*r*a
+            - Can manually speak to Okra
         - Separated from Eclipse for utility and stability (if Eclipse goes down, Tootsie does not)
         - Small and sweet
     - Bush